 ‘Software is Eating the World’ as Andreessen Horowitz, a famous venture investor, wrote in the Wall Street Journal in 2011.
-Software is all around us and we use it every day, and the top five largest companies in the world (by market capitalization) are software companies.
-Its proliferation into our lives means software holds tremendous power to save or waste our time.
+Software is all around us and we use it every day.
+In fact, the top five largest companies in the world (by market capitalization) are software companies.
+Software's proliferation into our lives means it holds tremendous power to either save or waste our time.
 At work, this ultimately translates to substantial savings or costs in both time and actual dollars.

 For all the advancements made in consumer software - your phone can order Starbucks, call an Uber, manage your investments, and stream a show seemingly simultaneously - you probably work with frustrating and inefficient software at your job.
 Many of us feel the constant pressure of work and the frustration of advancing it through overly complicated and outdated systems.
-Often these systems seem to require a lot of investment to change, so they do not.
+Often these systems require a prohibitive amount of investment to change, so they remain static.

 If you want to make yourself, your department, or your business more efficient without having to wrestle legacy IT systems or worry about large investments of capital, it is time to explore low-code solutions.